Vincent-Therrien/Vincent-Therrien.github.io/videos/singularity/script_en.md

 - [52] https://www.technologyreview.com/2025/05/05/1116090/bryan-johnson-new-religion-body-is-god/
 - [53] Equivant.
 "Debunking Misconceptions About the COMPAS Core Instrument: What You Need to Know" (2024). https://equivant-supervision.com/debunking-misconceptions-about-the-compas-core-instrument-what-you-need-to-know/
 - [54] Conor Murray.
 "Why AI ‘Hallucinations’ Are Worse Than Ever" (6 May 2025).
 Forbes. https://www.forbes.com/sites/conormurray/2025/05/06/why-ai-hallucinations-are-worse-than-ever/
 - [55] Jessica Hamzelou.
-"Bryan Johnson wants to start a new religion in which “the body is God”" (May 5, 2025).
+"Bryan Johnson wants to start a new religion in which 'the body is God'" (May 5, 2025).
 MIT Technology Review. https://machinelearning.apple.com/research/illusion-of-thinking
 - [56] Gordon, Cindy.
 "ChatGPT And Generative AI Innovations Are Creating Sustainability Havoc".
 Forbes. https://www.forbes.com/sites/cindygordon/2024/03/12/chatgpt-and-generative-ai-innovations-are-creating-sustainability-havoc/
 - [57] Engel et al. "Code is law: how COMPAS affects the way the judiciary handles the risk of recidivism" (2024).
 Artificial Intelligence and Law. https://link.springer.com/article/10.1007/s10506-024-09389-8
 - [58] Hacker News forum thread "Hallucination is inevitable: An innate limitation of large language models". https://news.ycombinator.com/item?id=39499207